Business is blooming for 1-800-Flowers.com

 - Sourcing answers faster.
 With Slack’s search functionality, 1-800-Flowers.com has a knowledge repository that allows employees to find information and subject-matter experts quickly.

 - Swiftly adapting to change.
-By connecting and collaborating in Slack, teams can respond to external changes, such as a pandemic, and internal opportunities, such as a new marketing campaign, without missing a beat.
+By connecting and collaborating in Slack, teams can respond to external changes, like a pandemic, and internal opportunities, such as a new marketing campaign, without missing a beat.

-Valentine’s Day is one of the biggest generators of revenue for 1-800-Flowers.com.
-Typically, the brand finalised its marketing campaign months in advance.
-But this year, the performance marketing team took a different approach.
+Valentine’s Day is one of the biggest revenue-generating holidays for 1-800-Flowers.com.
+Typically the brand finalized its marketing campaign months in advance.
+But this year the performance marketing team took a different approach.

 The merchandise team’s channel, for example, keeps teams up to date on inventory.
 If a florist in the brand’s network is running low on flowers, performance marketing adjusts its spend to target other geographic areas.

-‘Understanding how our network is performing and what its capabilities are over the next few hours or days means we’re able to quickly adjust what we’re doing to drive sales,’ Shah says.
-‘Having Slack as a tool to share that information in real time across the entire team is very powerful for optimising our marketing spend.’
+“Understanding how our network is performing and what its capabilities are over the next few hours or days means we’re able to quickly adjust what we’re doing to drive sales,” Shah says.
+“Having Slack as a tool to share that information in real time across the entire team is very powerful for optimizing our marketing spend.”

 The

-#lessons-learned channel serves as a repository for tactics that performed well (and those that didn’t) to help the team make data-informed decisions for the brand’s next important season.
-‘During the window between Valentine’s Day and Mother’s Day, it’s incredibly important for us to catalogue our learnings and ensure that everyone has access to that information,’ Shah says.
-‘The channel is our living document of what to focus on for the next campaign.’
+#lessons-learned channel serves as a repository for tactics that performed well (and those that didn’t) to help the team make data-informed decisions for the brand’s next important holiday.
+“During the window between Valentine’s Day and Mother’s Day, it’s incredibly important for us to catalog our learnings and ensure that everyone has access to that information,” Shah says.
+“The channel is our living document of what to focus on for the next campaign.”

 Driving engagement with in-the-moment gifts